singnet/semantic-vision/experiments/opencog/iot/README.md

 #### Description of modules

 In ```hass_communicator.py``` we implement ```HassCommunicator``` class for communication with Home Assistant server.
-It exchange information from the rest of the code via ```quest_send``` and ```queue_recv``` (because we run it in separate thread).
+It exchange information with the rest of the code via ```quest_send``` and ```queue_recv``` (because we run it in separate thread).
 When it received a message from the Home assistant it put it in ```queue_recv``` (and in the main loop in main.py we wait for this massage).
 Simillary when someone need to send